projectatomic/atomic-site/source/blog/2016-03-04-atomic-site-on-atomic-app.md

 ...and access the site on http://127.0.0.1:4567 so that I can test changes.

-Now, it's your turn to Nuleculeize an app.
+Now, it's your turn to Nuleculize an app.

 Check out the config here on the [atomic-site repo](https://github.com/projectatomic/atomic-site), and additional sample Atomic App configurations in the